Parenting 101 Carl A. Moss MS LMHC Psychotherapist.

 Rather than threaten, you can establish realistic and actual consequences and make it (hopefully) more comfortable for children to choose the more responsible activity.
 The choice is still the child’s to make.
 The idea is to make them aware of the consequences of their choices.
 If children do not know what to expect if they did not complete a task, they do not really make a choice.
 The goal is to help children see themselves as responsible for and in control of themselves.

 Discipline needs to be consistent yet low keyed and as a matter-of-fact as possible.
 It also needs to be tolerable to you as the parent.
 There is no one positive consequence or negative consequence that is meaningful and relevant to all children.
-The consequence needs to fit the situation and be such that the parent and the child can follow with them.

 One way to find realistic and meaningful consequences is to ask your children to help with the consequences.